-- Bring the miter to the Bishop before the First Reading - Bishop sits and listens to the First Reading, Psalm and Second Reading with his miter on. - Gospel (if there is a Gospel Procession) - Bring incense boat and thurible to the Bishop; he will bless the incense and fill the thurible; - The Deacon (if present) approaches the bishop for a blessing; - The server has crosier in hand, but stays out of the way until the Gospel reader departs; - o The server takes the miter and gives the crosier; - The Bishop stands and listens to the Gospel with his crosier in his hand.
+- ❖ Bishop sits and listens to the First Reading, Psalm and Second Reading with his miter on. - Gospel (if there is a Gospel Procession) - Bring incense boat and thurible to the Bishop; he will bless the incense and fill the thurible; - o The Deacon (if present) approaches the bishop for a blessing; - After the Gospel reader departs, the server takes the miter from the bishop and gives him the crosier; - The thurifer leads the procession to the ambo, followed by the candles, then the Deacon; - The Bishop stands and listens to the Gospel with his crosier in his hand.

-- ❖ Gospel (if there will not be a Gospel Procession) - o The Deacon (if present) or a priest comes for a blessing; - The server has crosier in hand, but stays out of the way until the Gospel reader departs; - o The server takes the miter and gives the crosier; - o The Bishop stands and listens to the Gospel with his crosier in his hand. - ❖ After the Gospel, the Bishop will reverence the Book of the Gospels (if the Deacon or Pastor has proclaimed the Gospel);
+- Gospel (if there will not be a Gospel Procession) - o The Deacon (if present) or a priest comes for a blessing; - The server has crosier in hand, but stays out of the way until the Gospel reader departs; - The server takes the miter and gives the crosier; - o The Bishop stands and listens to the Gospel with his crosier in his hand. - ❖ After the Gospel, the Bishop will reverence the Book of the Gospels (if the Deacon or Pastor has proclaimed the Gospel);